Skip to Section: Mentorship Program | Internship Program | Professional Designations

 “to prepare risk management students to become future business leaders by linking them with senior risk management and insurance mentors who have taken that path and are committed to sharing with the next generation.”

 So, if you would like to learn more about the profession from an experienced industry professional, you are well suited as a mentee for this program.
-More information concerning expectations and time commitments is found below.

 This seventh mentorship class will be limited to between 20 and 30 student participants.
 We anticipate expanding the program in the future so all interested students can participate.